CiscoPr/SGI/tp3/README.md

 **SpriteSheets**: To display text, such as in the hud, the user's name, or in the game over scene, we used sprite sheets.
 The sprite sheets are loaded using a predefined texture and we change the text by manipulating the uv attribute of the object's geometry so that we can map the specified letter.

 **Shaders**: We implement shaders on the obstacle animation, by changing the visual object radius(not the actual radius used for the collisions).
-We tried implementing the shaders on the terrain, but we did not have any more time, therefore we tried to mimic the shaders application by using the displacement map.
-The attempt can be confirmed on the shaders folder for the buildings.
+We  also implemented shaders on the terrain successfully, although we first tried to have this effect with Three.js **displacementMap()** method.
+We then discarded this option and implemented it with shaders.

 **Particle System**: We implemented a particle system to simulate fireworks which were used on the game over scene.
 The particle system is composed of a group of particles that are randomly generated and have a limited lifespan.
 After a particle reaches the end of its lifespan it radially explodes in many others which fade away.